 Christmas Market Tips #4 It could get cold

-While it is not exactly the coldest time in December, the temperature could get pretty low (to a few degree Celsius) during night time; If you are lucky, you might even catch the December snow (to zero degree Celsius).
-Dress warmly as the Christmas Market are usually outdoor and you might spend a couple of hours there.
+While it is not exactly the coldest time in December, the temperature could get pretty low (to a few degrees Celsius) during the night time; If you are lucky, you might even catch the December snow (to zero degree Celsius).
+Dress warmly as the Christmas Market is usually outdoor and you might spend a couple of hours there.
 Of course, another way to get warm is a glass of hot wine or hot cocoa.

 There’s another upside visiting Prague during Christmas.
 The Prague castle, according to the Guinness Book of World Records, is the largest coherent castle complex in the world.
 The castle also gets festive during Christmas with food stalls set up in a small square behind St. Vitus Cathedral.
 To me, it’s a Christmas bonus because it took me a day to complete the grounds of the huge castle and it was nice to get some food in the middle of my visit.

 There are quite a few Christmas markets in Budapest and luckily, my apartment is only a street away from the Christmas market in Saint Stephen Basilica Square.
 The facade of the Saint Stephen Basilica served as a giant screen for a dynamic laser and lighting projection show during the holidays.